rileymd88/automation-trigger/README.md

 2. Import into Qlik Sense using the management console

 # Release Notes
+* 1.1.2
+  * Further bug fixes for error when user runs an automation that they do not own
 * 1.1.1
   * Fixed error when user runs an automation that they do not own
 * 1.1.0